“And those who are Christ’s have crucified the flesh with its passions and desires”

-We must recognize that Christ crucified the flesh, that it was His work on the cross that did this.
+We must recognize that Christ crucified the flesh and that His work on the cross did this.
 Jesus settled the issue there.
 This means Christ’s crucifixion is our crucifixion.
 We do not try to do what is already done; we do not crucify ourselves.
 We believe that Christ crucified us.

 When we appeal to the cross by faith, we draw on the finished work of Christ to live the Christian life.
 Faith takes hold of God’s facts and appropriates them to experience.
 When we lay hold on the naked Word of God, we honor God’s promises.

 We do not have to pray about being crucified; we are crucified with Christ.
 This is the crux of how we get victory in the Christian life.
 If we do not know our position in Christ, we do not know how to live the Christian life.
 Many sincere Christians try to crucify themselves but always end in frustration.
 It is oh so unnecessary because it is already an accomplished fact.

 The point is well made here that the crucifixion is not what the believer is doing, but what Christ has done.
 If it were to mean that every believer has crucified his flesh, as an action of his own, it would be troubling: it would imply very strongly that the Christian has killed his flesh and therefore no longer sins.
 A professing Christian who sees that he still sins could not believe his profession is in accordance with saving faith… he is sinning.
 How can he claim and be assured that he is a Christian if a Christian has crucified his flesh, i.e., has put to death his flesh as an accomplished fact, not something he is working on or trying to do.
 If the Christian’s crucifying of his own flesh were an accomplished fact, there is no room for continuing sin, because it would require a continuing crucifying of the flesh (something he supposedly has already accomplished).

 I wish the comments here would have done two things that I think would have made them more helpful: